anitab-org/documentation/our-blog.md

 ## How to submit to our Publication

-To write in our publication you need to be admitted as a writter on Medium.
+To write in our publication you nneed to be admitted as a writer on AnitaB.org Open Source Medium Publication.
 If you are not already, please let us know on [#outreach-research](https://anitab-org.zulipchat.com/#narrow/stream/216324-outreach-research) Zulip stream.

 **Requirements:**
 - Have a Medium account